When observing at Wallace...

 For more extensive writeup of safety instructions and contacts, please review the "Hill Safety Manual" and "Hill Site Activity Form" found on the MIT Haystack Observatory website: Hill Safety

-Special Note: During this difficult time, please refer to MIT campus guidance on all-things Covid19-related: MIT Covid 19
+Special Note: During this difficult time, please refer to MIT campus guidance on all-things Covid19 or emergency related: MIT Now

 Please review the following before working or visiting Wallace Observatory: